 Another not-a-cliche destination for your travel inspiration today.
 Incredible and mysterious Karelia.

-Karelia is an atmospheric place located between Russia and Finland.
+Karelia is an atmospheric place located on the boardercross of Russia and Finland.

 It is about 4 hours driving from St. Petersburg and the way is beautiful – forest road with extremely tall pine trees, that meet the sky.
 There are a few resorts that you can visit.
 Many people who have been to Russia or know a lot about this country have not heard about Karelia.

 Today I would like to tell you a little bit about this place and perhaps to inspire you to new travels.